-We may experience difficulties integrating Quince and Novosteo's operations and realizing the expected benefits of the Acquisition.
+We may experience difficulties integrating EryDel's operations and realizing the expected benefits of the EryDel Acquisition.

-On May 19, 2022, we completed our previously announced the Acquisition.
-The anticipated benefits we expect from the Acquisition depend in part on our ability to realize the expected operational efficiencies and associated cost synergies and anticipated business opportunities and growth prospects from combining Quince and Novosteo in an efficient and effective manner.
+Even if we complete the EryDel Acquisition, the success of the EryDel Acquisition will depend in part on our ability to realize the expected operational efficiencies and associated cost synergies and anticipated business opportunities and growth prospects from the EryDel Acquisition in an efficient and effective manner.
 We may not be able to fully realize the operational efficiencies and associated cost synergies or leverage the potential business opportunities and growth prospects to the extent anticipated or at all.